Tribute to Sue Edwards

 She is (and will always be) a life member of Synchro Swim NZ, has been recognised by FINA for her outstanding service and in 2017 was awarded the CNZM in the Queen’s Birthday Honours.
 Her skills and wisdom is sadly missed – as is the warmth and strength of her personality, and her passion for the sport that was a big part of her life.

 A very special woman who touched so many lives - a reminder of what a difference one woman can make to so many lives.

-SSNZ has insitgated a "SPIRIT OF SYNCHRO" award, in honour of Sue - that will be awarded to an individual in whatever role - Coach, Manager, Administrator, Athlete, Judge - who embodies the spirit of synchro, as Sue did.
+In 2018 SSNZ insitgated a "SPIRIT OF SYNCHRO" award, in honour of Sue - that will be awarded to an individual in whatever role - Coach, Manager, Administrator, Athlete, Judge - who embodies the spirit of synchro, as Sue did.
 Clubs will be asked to nominate individuals for this award as part of the Awards process each year.